Indigo, morinda & other natural dyes

 Many countries have used indigo in fabric dyeing including Japan, Taiwan, Central & South America, Thailand, Africa and of course, Indonesia… to name a few.

-Folding, wrapping, tying: fabric is prepared for an indigo dye bath and several dips are required to achieve color intensity.
+Using a variety of shibori folding and clamping techniques, fabric is prepared for an indigo dye bath and several dips are required to achieve color intensity.

 To achieve the very deep indigo blue we’ve come to expect would require dipping dozens of times with the fabric drying in-between.
 You can see why indigo commands the high price it does.